kimizhu/CapsToOps0129_AzureRight/CapsToOps0129_AzureRight/v1/Topic/Logging_and_Analyzing_Azure_Rights_Management_Usage.md

 |UpdateTemplate|A call is  made from the Azure classic portal to update an existing template.|

 ## <a name="BKMK_PowerShell"></a>Windows PowerShell reference
-Starting January 2016, the only Windows PowerShell cmdlet that you need for Azure RMS usage logging is [Get-AadrmUserLog](https://msdn.microsoft.com/library/azure/mt653941.aspx).
+Starting February 2016, the only Windows PowerShell cmdlet that you need for Azure RMS usage logging is [Get-AadrmUserLog](https://msdn.microsoft.com/library/azure/mt653941.aspx).

 Before this change, the following cmdlets were needed for Azure RMS usage logs, and are now deprecated: